History of computing in South America: 20th century

+Also in the early 1970s, the short-lived administration of Salvador Allende implemented Project Cybersyn in Chile.
+Cybersyn consisted of a Cybernet, which was a network of 500 telex machines and planned to connect every factory in the nationalized socialist economy.
+At the heart of Cybersyn were two computers, a IBM System/360 Model 50 and a Burroughs B3500, on which the program Cyberstride was running.
+Today Project Cybersyn is remembered for its unique implementation of socialism and the futuristic industrial design.

 21st century

 The Free Software Foundation Latin America exists to promote the use of free software in Latin America.
 In 2009, FSF founder Richard Stallman visited Buenos Aires during the concurrent Wikimania 2009 conference in order to promote free software.
 Stallman regularly gives speeches in Spanish and has visited Latin America multiples times since 2009.

 In 2005, the Chilean government alongside the private IT sector started a program called "Mi Primer PC", with the idea of bringing low-cost PC to the general population.
 The program was heavily criticized at the time, mainly due to the fact that the computers offered were severely limited due to the usage of Windows XP Starter Edition.
 This program is not related to the similarly called "Yo Elijo Mi PC" program, put in place during the presidency of Michelle Bachelet which aims to bring computers to primary school students in lower socio-economical classes.

-In 2011, the government of Venezuela adopted the Linux-based operating system Canaima as the default operating system for the Venezuelan public administration.
-The operating system has gained a strong foothold and is one of the most used Linux distributions in Venezuela, largely because of its incorporation in public schools.
-It is being used in large scale projects as "Canaima Educativo", a project aimed at providing school children with a basic laptop computer with educational software nicknamed Magallanes.
-Use of Canaima has been presented on international congresses about the use of open standards.
+Since February 2014 Venezuela and Argentina are cooperating to develop their respective Linux operating systems.
+The Huayra GNU/Linux operating system was launched by Argentina in 2014 to be used on laptops that are distributed to schools.
+The Canaima operating system runs on 51% of government workstations in Venezuela.

 In 2015, Google announced that they would invest US$1 million in computer science in Latin America.Amazon has major telescopes in Chile.